coala/coala/docs/Developers/Writing_Good_Commits.rst

    maximum of 50 characters.

-- `This entrypoint.. ..for this`: Describe the reasoning of your changes in maximum of 72 characters per line.
+- `This entrypoint.. ..for this`: Describe the reasoning of your changes in a maximum of 72 characters per line.

 - `Closes https://github.com/coala/coala/issues/5861`: Mention the URL
    of the issue it closes or fixes.

-At coala we are looking heavily at the maintainability of the code.
+At coala we look heavily at the maintainability of the code.

 .. note::